 Also see associated items in the MAP Section 5.0 Grazing Program.

 It is common for grazing to be seasonal on a site, based on the site’s habitat management needs, availability of forages and water, nutritional value of forages, and the livestock’s needs.
 These seasons generally correspond to a “winter” grazing season, October or November to May or June, and a “summer” grazing season from May or June to October or November.
+While there is often high inter- and intra-annual variability in weather and seasonal patterns, these seasonal timeframes are the typical grazing seasons and are referred to as described within the livestock industry.
+Such timeframes are a useful reference for planning purposes.

 The Agreement should specify on/off dates with the ability to move these dates earlier or later in the season in any given year, based on annual conditions.
 For example, in a poor rain year, livestock may need to be removed from winter pasture earlier than normal due to lack of forages or water availability.
 Under the same circumstances summer pasture may become drier earlier, or may have less snow which melts earlier, allowing the lease to start earlier than normal.
 In a year with abundant rainfall, a winter lease may last longer to remove excess vegetation later in the season, to take advantage of high-quality forages later in the season, or water availability may extend the grazing season.
 A summer lease may start later due to excess snow that melts later in the season or a later thaw.
 These environmental factors affect not only the site that the livestock are currently grazing but could also affect the site that the livestock are moving to for the next season.
 For this reason, there should be a strong working relationship between the land manager and the Grazing Operator so that decisions such as altering the duration of the grazing season can be made with input from both sides, with enough advance notice for planning.

-Stocking rates, if applicable.
+Stocking rates, and flexibility to make adjustments, if applicable.

 Provision waiving pre-occupancy inspection by Landlord if inspection was not performed in a timely manner – animals must eat and if they are scheduled to leave one location and move to the contracted land at a specific point in time they need to move to their new source of feed/water; the possibility of bureaucratic delay could discourage responsible Grazing Operators from participating.